 Story Crossroads A Utah 501.C Organization spearheaded by Rachel Hedman which has become a leader in Virtual Storytelling.
 They recently introduced Memberships that bring all sorts of resource benefits and a variety of discounts from other organizations, and they offer regular affordable workshops on a variety of Storytelling Topcs.
 Story Crossroads also has a page of Story Producer Resources which includes several 5-Part Blog Series - one is on How to Set Up Virtual Events There are quite a few useful templates as well as information on creating virtual, proper-distanced, and hybrid events.

 Donna Washington is a storyteller with a Tab on her site for Virtual Storytelling.
 She has a Blog full of helpful articles, numbers of them on her own explorations of telling virtually.
 She also has a separate site called Language, Literacy and Storytelling: A Discussion About the Links Between Storytelling, Language and Literacy - that is full of useful Tips and Tools for Storytelling and Marketing 101.
 She is one of the founders along with Shelia Arnold of Artists Standing Strong Together - a collective of Storytelling Artists coping with the effects of Covid-19 on their endeavors.

 Storyteller Net Sean Buvala's Storyteller Net has been around for many years, and has loads of useful material on the art of telling.
 He is a Storyteller, a Storytelling Coach, an author and publisher (Small-Tooth-Dog Publishing Group) of Storytelling materials whose site has provided Storytelling resources for 20 years.

 National Storytelling Network was forced into doing a Virtual Conference this past year by the pandemic.
-One of the main Storytelling Organizations in the United States, they offer a lot of resources especially for the membership.
+One of the main Storytelling Organizations in the United States, they offer useful resources especially for the membership.